BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

-7. Visualizing \LaTeX  tables
+7. **Visualizing LaTeX tables**

-  > In case you want to see the pdf of tables you have exported to \LaTeX  you can create a generic tex file, `main.tex`, with the following content:
+If you want to preview a table exported to LaTeX as a PDF, create a simple file named `main.tex`:

   ```bash
     \documentclass{article}